 David Rifkind | Chair

-David teaches courses in architectural history, theory and design at the College of Communication, Architecture + The Arts at Florida International University.
-His first book, The Battle for Modernism: Quadrante and the Politicization of Architectural Discourse in Fascist Italy, won the 2011 Premio James Ackerman and was published in 2012 by the Centro Internazionale di Studi di Architettura Andrea Palladio and Marsilio Editori.
-In the past year, his essays have won best article prizes from two flagship journals, the Journal of Architectural Education and the Journal of the Society of Architectural Historians.
-His current research deals with urbanism and architecture in Ethiopia during the Italian occupation (1936-1941), and is the first component in long-term studies of the built environment in modern Ethiopia and of modern architecture and urban planning throughout Africa.
-His work in Ethiopia has been supported by a grant from the Graham Foundation and a residency at the American Academy in Rome as the inaugural Wolfsonian Affiliated Fellow.
-He won a 2012 Faculty Senate Research Award, is a 2012 FIU Top Scholar, and was selected by the student body to deliver the 2012 What Would You Say? lecture.
+David teaches courses in architectural history, theory and design.
+His first book, The Battle for Modernism: Quadrante and the Politicization of Architectural Discourse in Fascist Italy, won the 2011 Premio James Ackerman and was published in 2012 by the Centro lnternazionale di Studi di Architettura Andrea Palladio and Marsilio Editori.
+In 2014, Ashgate published A Critical History of Contemporary Architecture, which David coedited with Elie G. Haddad.
+His essays have won best article prizes from two flagship journals, the Journal of Architectural Education (“Misprision of Precedent: Design as Creative Misreading”) and the Journal of the Society of Architectural Historians (“Gondar.
+Architecture and Urbanism for Italy’s Fascist Empire”).
+His current research deals with urbanism and modern architecture in Ethiopia, and is the first component in longterm studies of the built environment in modern Ethiopia and of modern architecture and urban planning throughout Africa.
+His work in Ethiopia has been supported by grants from the Graham Foundation and the Office of the Provost, and by a residency at the American Academy in Rome as the inaugural Wolfsonian Affiliated Fellow.
+He curated two exhibitions at the Wolfsonian-FIU, “Metropole/Colony: Africa and Italy,” in 2012, and an exhibition on the work of Tony Garnier in 2016-17.
+In 2016, he also co-curated an exhibition on contemporary architecture in Ethiopia at the Miami Center for Architecture and Design.
+He won a 2012 Faculty Senate Research Award, is a 2012 FIU Top Scholar, was selected by the FIU student body to deliver the 2012 What Would You Say? lecture, and was honored with Alpha Rho Chi’s Gold Medal in 2014.

 Roberto Rovira | Associate Professor